Yashwant-Singh-99312/Calculator-Python/README.md

 This is a python project to help show how python works!:
 ```
-- Ultimately, it's to teach YOU how you can do this yourself!
+- Ultimately, it's to teach you how you can do this yourself!
 - Commented throughly to help you understand!
 - Different ways you can create a calculator program, explore yours!
 - NOTE : We will be focused on Python 3.